crusader-mike/parray/README.md

 This is a lightweight class representing raw pointer to an array of elements of type T. It is essentially a (length, T*) pair.
 Trait (Tr) contains array comparison logic.
 Originally this class was designed to be used with _char_ and meant to solve problems C++ has with string handling, but I've generalized it for any T.

-Note that since this code is freshly rewritten -- it may potentially have some problems.
+Note that this code is freshly rewritten -- it may potentially have some problems.
 Please, let me know if you find something.

 # What is wrong with string handling in C++?